christc4/web/sites/icons.avsbq.org/quotes.md

 Those who do not know must be taught, not punished.
 We do not hit the blind.
 We lead them by the hand - St. Dionysius the Areopagite

 When a person takes one step to God, then God makes a thousand steps towards him - St. Paisios the Athonite

+Conquer men by your gentle kindness, and make zealous men wonder at your goodness.
+Put the lover of justice to shame by your compassion.
+With the afflicted be affllicted in mind.
+Love all men, but keep distant from all men - St. Issac the Syrian